Nobu575/AppSciImg/README.md

 ### Labeling, convex hull, and skeleton of ribs and spine of CT image
 <img src="img/skeleton2d.png">

-### Ridge operations for pulmonary blood vessels of a MIP CT image
+### Detection of ridge-like structures in a MIP CT image.
 <img src="img/ridge2d.png" width="600">

 # Author